rakowskamr/Questionnaires/README.md

 # Questionnaires
 A GUI developed using Psychtoolbox in MATLAB to collect responses on the Edinburgh Handedness Inventory, Pittsburgh Sleep Quality Index, Stanford Sleepiness Scale

-* EHI (short and long version) - Edinburgh Handedness Inventory, a measurement scale used to assess the dominance of a person's hand in everyday activities, sometimes referred to as laterality.
+* EHI (short and long version) - Edinburgh Handedness Inventory, a measurement scale used to assess the dominance of a person's hand in everyday activities, sometimes referred to as laterality
 * PSQI - Pittsburgh Sleep Quality Index, used to measure sleep quality and quantity in the past month
 * SSS - Stanford Sleepiness Scale, used to measure subjective level of sleepiness